Knights of the Round Table: Melian

-In the Vulgate Cycle's Queste, Melians de Danemarche (Denmark, Dianarca) is a squire of Galahad, who knights him during the Grail Quest.
-Later, Sir Melians joins Bors and Percival at Castle Corbenic at the end of the quest.
+In the Vulgate Cycle's Queste and derived works (Post-Vulgate, Prose Tristan, Malory), a different Melian (Meliagante, Melians, Meliant, Melyan[s/t], Melien) is the son of King of either Denmark (Danemarc[h]e), Lyle, or Dianarca.
+He initially serves as a squire to Galahad, who knights him during the Grail Quest.
+Later, Melian joins Bors and Perceval at Castle Corbenic at the end of the quest.
 King Arthur appoints him to the Round Table, but he later sides with Lancelot in the civil war in the Vulgate Mort.
 In reward for his support, including his role in the rescue of Guinevere, Lancelot makes him an earl ruling one of Lancelot's domains on the continent.
 Malory calls him Melias de Lile (de Lisle) in Le Morte d'Arthur.
 He should not be confused with Tristan's father Meliadus, who is sometimes known as Melias.

 There are also multiple other Arthurian characters by this name.
-For instance, one Meliant (named Brano in the Italian compilation La Tavola Ritonda) is a relative of King Faramon's daughter Belide when she falsely accuses Tristan of rape in the Prose Tristan.
+For instance, one Meliant (Brano in the Italian compilation La Tavola Ritonda) is a relative of King Faramon's daughter Belide when she falsely accuses Tristan of rape in the Prose Tristan.
 In Perlesvaus, an explicitly villainous Meliant is an enemy lord of Arthur, allied with the traitorous Kay; he is eventually killed by Lancelot who had previously also slain his evil father.
 In the Vulgate Lancelot, Carados of the Dolorous Tower takes one Melyans le Gai's wife as his mistress.
 Another Meliant from the same cycle is an ancestor of Gawain (and himself is descended from Peter, an early Christian follower of Joseph of Arimathea) in the Vulgate Estoire del Saint Graal.